 Papers: Industry Specialization Papers (ISPs) and Market Segment Specialization Program Papers (MSSPPs) are available in Tax Analysts' Tax Notes Today and therefore probably show up in Tax Analysts' Federal Research Library, as well Lexis (FEDTAX;TNT

-In addition, PLRs are reported in TNT (on Lexis, Westlaw and the Federal research Library) and in BNA's Daily Tax Report the day after they become available.
+PLRs are also available in TNT (on Lexis, Westlaw and the Federal research Library) and in BNA's Daily Tax Report the day after they become available.

-You can get older PLRs on on Lexis (FEDTAX;PLR) and Westlaw (TA-LTR) back to 1954.
+You can get older PLRs on on Lexis (FEDTAX;PLR) and Westlaw (FTX-PLR) back to 1950.
 The form for pulling PLRs on Lexis is: "plr xxxxxxxx".

 PLRs are also available from the CCH Standard Federal Tax Reporter on Intelliconnect, back to 1985, Checkpoint back to 1950, and the Federal Research Library, which has some PLRs back into the 1940s.